frankpablo/csc110-hw05/README.md

 The theme of this homework is a **word analysis program**.

 In this homework we are going to use nested loops to check a series of strings to see if they satisfy a certain pattern.
 The user will be asked to provide two characters: an upper case letter (A, B, or C), and an integer (1, 2, or 3).
-The task is to complete the necessary functions to print out those strings in the list where the letter and the number are present, and where the letter comes before the number.
+The task is to complete the necessary functions to print out those strings in the list where the letter and the number are present, and **where the letter comes before the number**.

 **Note: You are NOT allowed to use string methods except for the isdigit() string method.**